onlogic/Jetson-GPIO-Examples/README.md

 > Any Python Code in this repository is purely for demonstration and testing purposes.
 Please ensure to visit the libgpiod repository for more info on [python-based bindings](https://github.com/brgl/libgpiod/tree/master/bindings/python).
 DO NOT USE FOR SAFETY CRITICAL APPLICATIONS.

 ## What is libgpiod? <br/>
 libgpiod is a C library designed to interact with linux GPIO devices.
 Since linux 4.8, the sysfs interface has been depricated and it is recommended to use charcter devices instead.
+This also means that the CLI tool shown below was also depricated.
 This demo will walk through some basic demos to show functionality interacting with the GPIO.

 ## Basic Installation Steps <br/>
 The old version of gpiod(v1.5.4) was depricated and the below sample code has been based on the currently supported release, You will need at least v2.0.2.
 Depending on your installed version of Jetpack, you likely have a depricated version of libgpiod installed for system functions.
 We want to make sure the user calls upon a recent version: